-Mi-sun understands that if he is so violent and has the fame of being the devil incarnate, it’s completely her fault.
+Mi-sun understands that his violence and his reputation as the devil incarnate are completely her fault.
 She is ready to be for him whatever he is missing: a mother, a friend and a lover.

-Iceman Kang-do’s heart will melt, showing all the feelings and emotions he difficultly kept inside all his life.
+Iceman Kang-do’s heart starts to melt, showing all the feelings and emotions he kept inside his whole life.
 But all the pain caused to his victims suddenly comes back when his mother disappears.